KemalSahin2001/Speech-to-text-classification/README.md

    pip install -r requirements.txt
    ```

-7. **Download the datasets manually and place them in their respective directories if needed.**
+7. **Download the datasets manually from Kaggle and place them in their respective directories if needed:**

+   - Medical Speech Transcription and Intent: [Download from Kaggle](https://www.kaggle.com/datasets/paultimothymooney/medical-speech-transcription-and-intent)

+8. **Train the BERT model using the provided notebook (`text-classification.ipynb`), as the trained model is too large to upload to GitHub.**

-8. **Start with the `eda.ipynb` to get a walkthrough of the project setup and initial analysis.**
+9. **Start with the `eda.ipynb` to get a walkthrough of the project setup and initial analysis.**

 ## Project Description